un0btanium/sc-server-meshing/techs/unofficial-road-to-dynamic-server-meshing.md

 * split the exterior and interior of ships into separate Object Containers
 * add additional OCS rules for loading and unloading rooms/zones and/or Object Containers of the ship interiors
 * the player client does not have to load the interior of far away ships anymore
-* speculated: in server meshing, a game servers don't have to load the interior of the ships, which are being computed by another game servers in the mesh/shard
+* speculated: in server meshing, a game servers doesn't have to load the interior of the ships, which are being computed by another game server in the mesh/shard
-* speculated: rooms with windows will have a different rule compared to rooms which are deeper inside the ships and/or have no windows
+* speculated: rooms with windows may need to have a different rule compared to rooms which are deeper inside of ships
 # Long Term Persistence
 ### Overview
 So far, every three months on each major patch the player progress is completely wiped because the database was reset.